gbrrestoration/rrap-mds-knowledge-hub/information-system/provenance/exploring-provenance/exploring-record-lineage.md

 -   A - **wasGeneratedBy** -> B - The "wasGeneratedBy" relationship means that the entity A exists because of the activity B. For example, a model run produces output datasets.
 -   A - **wasAssociatedWith** -> B - The "wasAssociatedWith" relationship means that the activity A was associated with an agent B. An agent refers to a participant or actor in a process (e.g. a Person or Organisation).
 Association could imply attribution or responsibility.
 For example, a model run is associated with a Person and, optionally, an Organisation.
 -   A - **wasAttributedTo** -> B - The "wasAttributedTo" relationship means that the entity A exists because of the activities associated with the agent B. For example, a dataset produced as an output of a model run is attributed to the Person which ran the model.
--   A - **wasInfluencedBy** -> B - The "wasInfluencedBy" relationship means that the entity A was significantly informed by, or possibly exists because of, B. For example, a dataset in a model run must satsify a dataset template - we say that the dataset 'wasInfluencedBy' the dataset template.
+-   A - **wasInfluencedBy** -> B - The "wasInfluencedBy" relationship means that the entity A was significantly informed by, or possibly exists because of, B. For example, a dataset in a model run must satisfy a dataset template - we say that the dataset 'wasInfluencedBy' the dataset template.
 -   A - **hadMember** -> B - The "hadMember" relationship means that the entity A is composed, at least in part, of B. For example, we say that a model run workflow template has a dataset template as a member.

 For more detailed information about the meaning of these relationships, see [the PROV Ontology](https://www.w3.org/TR/prov-o/).